How to Find Broken Links in Excel (4 Quick Methods)

 What Are Broken Links in Excel?

-Our Excel sheets may contain different data or codes linked to the other workbooks.
-If any of the existing workbook paths or names are changed then the links will not function properly in the active workbook.
-Those links are known as ‘Broken Links’.
-But we have also options to fix these broken links and connect them to the correct sources.
+Our Excel sheets may contain links to other workbooks.
+If any of the existing workbook paths or names are changed, then the links will not function properly in the active workbook.
+These non-functioning links are known as ‘Broken Links’.

 Reasons for Broken Links in Excel